Sean12697/blog_v2/src/content/posts/2022-09-26-recommendations-for-aspiring-computer-science-students.md

 **What to do TL:DR;** Learn a useful industry skill and demonstrate your portfolio.

 **The detail.** Github, or any source control implementation, is one of the most useful industry skills to have.
 It effectively bypasses the need to hand around USB devices with code and cuts through a bunch of other manual tasks that should stay in the 20th century.
+I mainly include this as a separate section to projects because in my second-year Professional Development unit it was only mentioned in passing as a thing we *might* want to look at, which I want to avoid doing and emphasise the usefulness of it.
+Luckily, after my cohort, that module was revamped and included a new Developing Your Professionalism (DYP) element, now replaced by Industry and Community Engagement (ICE).

 ### Social Media